PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Features/Partitioning Leaderboards.md

     }
 ```

 Again, you'll see a new leaderboard has been created with the shortcode "HSBC.COUNTRY.US" and the new score has been added to that.

-To validate the UK leaderboard has not been updated you can make the following LeaderboardDataRequest.
+To validate that the UK leaderboard has not been updated you can make the following LeaderboardDataRequest.

 ```
     {